-Professor of Law B.S., University of Florida J.D., University of Georgia Ph.D., University of Cambridge (Jesus College) Professor Hickey has practiced with two Washington, D.C. law firms in the areas of international law, law of the sea, federal energy and natural resources law, and administrative law.
-He has practiced before federal appellate courts and federal agencies, including the Federal Energy Regulatory Commission, and he has been involved in antitrust litigation in the federal trial courts.
-Professor Hickey has earned a Ph.D. in public international law from Cambridge University (Jesus College).
-His doctoral dissertation concerned customary international law and marine pollution of the high seas.
-While at Cambridge, he taught a general course in public international law.
-Professor Hickey was a Visiting Fellow at the Research Centre for International Law at Cambridge University during the summers of 1985 and 1987.
-In the Spring of 1993, he was Visiting Scholar at the Law Faculty of the University of New South Wales, Australia.
-Professor Hickey has published regularly in the fields of international law, federalism, and energy and natural resources law.
-He is co-editor of the book, The Environment: Global Problems, Local Solutions to be published by Praeger in 1993 and he is co-author of the casebook, Energy Law & Policy.
-Currently, Professor Hickey is working on a book titled, Energy and the Environment in the Global Economy.
-His article, "Mississippi Power & Light Company: A Departure Point for Extension of the 'Bright Line' Between Federal and State Regulatory Jurisdiction over Public Utilities," was reprinted in an anthology of the best law review articles on public utilities law and his law review article on diplomatic immunity was cited by the U.S. State Department in a report to Congress.
-In April 1992, Professor Hickey co-directed a three-day federalism conference, "Government Structures in the U.S.A. and the Former U.S.S.R."
-Professor Hickey presented a paper at the Conference titled "The Federal-State Tensions in the Regulation of Electric Utilities in the U.S.A."
-He co-chaired the conference, "Ukraine: The New Business Partner" held in Kiev, Ukraine, June 8-10, 1993.
-He is a regular contributor to The Year in Review, the annual summary of developments, published by the ABA Section of Natural Resources, Energy, and Environmental Law.
-Professor Hickey is a foreign member of the Ukrainian Academy of Ecological Sciences and sits on the Council of the International Institute-Association on Regional Ecological Problems (IIAREP) which is based in L'viv, Ukraine.
-IIAREP is a regional environmental organization comprised of representatives from the former USSR and Eastern Europe.
-He is also a coordinating member of the Soviet-American New Economic Law Working Group, a member of the Soviet-American Budget Process Working Group and the Soviet American Banking Law Working Group.
-He is a member of the ABA Special Committee on International Energy Law and the International Law Working Group of the American Society of International Law.
-Professor Hickey also has been a Special Assistant to the National Petroleum Council (Water Availability Task Group) and a member of the Environment Peer Program Committee of the Long Island Lighting Company.
-Bernard E. Jacob Professor of Law B.A., St. John's College J.D., University of California at Berkeley M.A., New School for Social Research Ph.D., New School for Social Research Professor Jacob is a former Law Clerk to Mr. Justice William O. Douglas, Supreme Court of the United States.
-His career, since
+Professor of Law B.S., University of Florida J.D., University of Georgia Ph.D., University of Cambridge (Jesus College) Professor Hickey has practiced law with two Washington, D.C., law firms in the areas of international law, law of the sea, federal energy and natural resources law, antitrust law and administrative law.
+He has taught a general course in public international law at Cambridge University and was a Visiting Fellow at the Research Centre for International Law at Cambridge University during the summers of 1985 and 1987.
+In the spring of 1993 he was Visiting Scholar at the Law Faculty of the University of New South Wales, Australia.
+Professor Hickey publishes regularly in the fields of international law, federalism, the environment, and energy and natural resources law.
+He is coeditor of the book, The Environment: Global Problems, Local Solutions to be published by Praeger in 1994, and he is coauthor of the casebook, Energy Law & Policy.
+Currently, Professor Hickey is editing a book on federalism in the U.S.A. and the states of the former U.S.S.R.

+He is a foreign member of the Ukrainian Academy of Ecological Sciences and a member of the International Advisory Board of the Federal Agency on Bankruptcy of the Russian Federation.
+He recently was invited to join the International Consultative Council under the President of the Kalmyk Republic of the Russian Federation.
+He sits on the Council of the International Institute-Association on Regional Ecological Problems (IIAREP) which is based in L'viv, Ukraine.
+He is a founding member and coordinator of the Soviet-American New Economic Law Working Group, a member of the Soviet-American Budget Process Working Group and the Soviet American Banking Law Working Group.
+Professor Hickey is a member of the ABA Special Committee on International Energy Law and the International Environmental Law Working Group of the American Society of International Law.
+He also has been a Special Assistant to the National Petroleum Council (Water Availability Task Group) and a member of the Environment Peer Program Committee of Long Island Lighting Company.
+He is a pro bono consultant to the Citizen's Advisory Panel (CAP) established by order of the Federal Court for the Eastern District of Long Island, New York.
+Bernard E. Jacob Professor of Law B.A., St. John's College J.D., University of California at Berkeley M.A., Ph.D., New School for Social Research Professor Jacob is a former Law Clerk to Mr. Justice William O. Douglas, Supreme Court of the United States.
+His career, since completing his clerkship, has involved the practice of law, primarily real estate law, in California and New York, teaching at U.C.L.A. and Hofstra, and service in major state and federal government programs.
+From 1972 through 1981 he was a Partner in the New York law firm of Fried Frank Harris Shriver and Jacobson and early in his career was an Associate in the Los Angeles, California firm of Gibson Dunn and Crutcher.
+He has served as Consultant to the California Department of Water Resources and was a Special Assistant to the Commissioner of the Federal Water Pollution Control Administration (a predecessor of the EPA.).
+He also served as Director of Reports, Analysis and Policy in the Office of Foreign Direct Investment in 1968, being awarded a Departmental Certificate of Appreciation for his work in that capacity.
+Prior to his legal